 They say if you ´walk the walk´ then you have to ´talk the talk.’
 In modelling, it is the other way around.
 Walking the runway puts models on the spot.
 Pure and simple.
 While you may only be as good as your last ´turn´, choreography routines can help to give confidence and direction to new ´up and coming models´, or established models looking to ´perfect´ their craft for high-end campaigns or events.

 Modelling is as old as art (when it started on the Spanish Steps in Rome in the 17th Century) but in the advertising-driven culture of the West, modelling has recently made a place for itself as a fresh, high profile and highly lucrative career.
 In simple terms, models wear the fashion and accessories of designers for runway and catwalk shows (and in print campaigns), but in a culture where big names mean big money, some models become brands of their own.
-Realistically, no one has any real interest in your opinion, personality or dialogue (unless your Jon Kortajarena, Andreas Velencosco or Tyson Beckford.)
+Realistically, no one has any real interest in your opinion, personality or dialogue (unless you are Jon Kortajarena, Andreas Velencosco or Tyson Beckford.)

 These, coined ´supermodels´, not only strut and pose along the catwalk in new fashion, but become icons themselves; earning fame and renown as the models every designer wants to hang their clothes upon.
-As Gianni Versace on famously said;
+As Gianni Versace famously said;

 “Wear the clothes, hang the clothes, feel the clothes, sell the clothes and be the clothes.” – Gianni Versace

 First Steps to Being a Runway Model

 So, what are the first steps to being a runway model?
 Well, there are many steps and manoeuvres, literally.
 Complete an honest self-assessment to ensure you have the physical qualities necessary for a male runway model.
 Most runway models are at between 5’11” and 6’2″ and weigh between 140 and 165 lbs.
 Your physique should be lean, yet strong (never muscular, because that can affect the model’s performance on the shows and their fit to the clothing.
 This is the body type that designers look to display their clothing.
 However, as trends change, your body will have to depend on the designer and his philosophy.